What's the Difference Between Prebiotics & Probiotics? (Explained)

 Probiotics are considered living bacteria that help digest the foods you eat, while prebiotics are considered nutrients.

-When comparing probiotics and prebiotics in supplement form, probiotics aren’t always able to survive the harsh, acidic temperatures of stomach acid – but prebiotics are, which might make them more helpful to repopulate the body’s stores of good bacteria than an actual probiotic supplement.
+When comparing probiotics and prebiotics in supplement form, probiotics aren’t always able to survive the harsh, acidic temperatures of stomach acid – but prebiotics are.
+This could make them more helpful to repopulate the body’s stores of good bacteria than an actual probiotic supplement.

 How to Get Prebiotics Naturally